RNRetailer/terminal-gmail-client/README.md

 - Download attachments

-- Mark email as read
+- Mark email as read / unread

 - Reply to email using the default EDITOR on your system